vnetman/udp-broadcast-relay-redux/README.md

   is unusual.
 - A special source ip of `-s 1.1.1.1` can be used to set the source ip to the address of the outgoing interface.
+- A special destination ip of `-t 255.255.255.255` can be used to set the overriden target ip to the broadcast address of the outgoing interface.
 - `-f` will fork the application to the background.

 EXAMPLE